UnipayFI/unitas-evm-contract/contracts/README_OLD.md

 The staking contract modifies the ERC4626 standard with cooldown periods for unstaking and blacklisting features.

 Users have the option to stake their USDu to earn yield from the stETH long - short ETH perps mechanism we use to hedge USDu.
-Users deposit USDu and at the prevailing rate, get stUSDu in return, which can be transferred and used immediately.
+Users deposit USDu and at the prevailing rate, get sUSDu in return, which can be transferred and used immediately.

-At launch, stUSDu = 1 USDu.
-As yield is accured from the short perps position, Unitas will move the profits to an insurance fund (likely held in USDC), and from there dedicate a percentage of daily yield to stUSDu holders.
-The profit is converted to USDu, then deposited into the staking contract, increasing the value of each stUSDu with respect to USDu.
+At launch, sUSDu = 1 USDu.
+As yield is accured from the short perps position, Unitas will move the profits to an insurance fund (likely held in USDC), and from there dedicate a percentage of daily yield to sUSDu holders.
+The profit is converted to USDu, then deposited into the staking contract, increasing the value of each sUSDu with respect to USDu.

 ### Unstaking

-To unstake, users must have the stUSDu in their address.
-Users can unstake any amount of stUSDu up to the amount they own.
-Upon running the unstake function with the amount they wish to unstake, eg 1000 stUSDu, the 1000 stUSDu will be burnt from the user’s wallet immediately.
+To unstake, users must have the sUSDu in their address.
+Users can unstake any amount of sUSDu up to the amount they own.
+Upon running the unstake function with the amount they wish to unstake, eg 1000 sUSDu, the 1000 sUSDu will be burnt from the user’s wallet immediately.

-At the prevailing rate, it’s settled for 1100 USDu (assuming rate is 1 stUSDu = 1.1 USDu).
+At the prevailing rate, it’s settled for 1100 USDu (assuming rate is 1 sUSDu = 1.1 USDu).
 However the 1100 USDu is sent to a seperate smart contract that's initiated in the constructor of the staking contract (hereby called Silo contract).

 The funds are locked for the cooldown period, default at 14 days.
 Only after 14 days cooldown can the user withdraw the 1100 USDu and no interest is earned during cooldown.
 An additional transaction is needed from the user to withdraw.
 The withdraw function is called on the same staking contract, which calls the silo contract and moves the user's USDu in silo contract to the user's address.